jonwang1026/macOS-strix-B450i/README.md

     * Video Card : Gigabyte Radeon RX 5500 XT 8 GB GAMING OC

     * Wireless Card: BCM94360NG
-        NOTE: I have used a Apple supported wireless card, and it works out of the box.
+        NOTE: This is the wifi card that I used to replace the one that came with the board.
-              Had to remove + replace the onboard one, but there are video
+        Airdrop, wifi, and Airpods all work out of the box

 ## BIOS Settings
     Under Boot Settings